mskcc/tempo/docs/juno-setup.md

 ```shell
 export PATH=/opt/local/singularity/3.1.1/bin:$PATH
 ```
-The call `which singularity` should return `/opt/local/singularity/3.1.1/bin/singularity` if you have done this correctly.
+The command `which singularity` should return `/opt/local/singularity/3.1.1/bin/singularity` if you have done this correctly.

 ## Java Version